Francor2104/PixelPalace/README.md

   * npm run dev: Starts the development server.
   * npm run build: Creates an optimized and production-ready build of the project.
   * npm run serve: Serves the optimized build of the project locally.

+## More

+This project was for testing knowledge in react Courses